Devices left outside 3VB in Gray’s Inn

 The plot came after Andrew Sutcliffe KC and Anne Jeavons, both of whom are 3VB tenants, acted on behalf of the National Crime Agency (NCA) in a case against Nuttall which resulted in the confiscation of more than a million pounds from his wife, Amanda Nuttall, in 2019.

-Sutcliffe and Jeavons are members of 3VB, a leading commercial set, with particular strengths in banking, financial services, commercial dispute resolution and civil fraud.
+3VB is a leading commercial set, with particular strengths in banking, financial services, commercial dispute resolution and civil fraud.
 Sutcliffe specialises in banking and financial services and was called to the bar in 1983.
 He took silk in 2001.
 Jeavons, meanwhile, spent time as a solicitor at Magic Circle law firm Linklaters before pursuing a career as a barrister.